astral-sh/ruff/docs/preview.md

 ## Using rules that are in preview

 If a rule is marked as preview, it can only be selected if preview mode is enabled.
 For example, consider a hypothetical rule, `HYP001`.
-If `HYP001` were in preview, it would _not_ be enabled by adding following to your config file or only using the `--select` flag on the CLI:
+If `HYP001` were in preview, it would _not_ be enabled by adding it to the selected rule set.

 === "pyproject.toml"